fedir/ghstat/README.md

 * The most popular project is `weavejester/compojure`
 * The newest project is `fulcrologic/fulcro`
-* The project with the most active community is `fulcrologic/fulcro`
-* The project with best errors resolving rate is `fulcrologic/fulcro`
 * The project with more commits is `fulcrologic/fulcro`
 * The project made by most notable top contributors is `fulcrologic/fulcro`
+* The project with best errors resolving rate is `fulcrologic/fulcro`
+* The project with more commits by day is `fulcrologic/fulcro`
+* The project with the most active community is `fulcrologic/fulcro`
 * The best project (taking in account placements in all competitions) is `fulcrologic/fulcro`

 [Detailed Clojure frameworks statistics](https://github.com/fedir/ghstat/blob/master/stats/clojure_frameworks.csv)